MN PROMISE Act – Round 2 Updates

 What May Change In Round 2

-We are currently waiting for clarification from the State regarding some legislative changes and program guidelines.
-Final answers are expected after the legislative session ends on May 19th.
+We are awaiting clarification from the State on legislative changes and program guidelines.
+Final answers are expected after the legislative session concludes on May 19, unless a special session is called.

 • Will businesses need to show that they had operations in 2021 to be eligible?